 Actually, this is the fourth version of the book.
 The original version was entitled “A Model for Data Resource Management Standards.”
 The next version was called “Guidelines for Implementing Data Resource Management.”
 All four editions of these two books were published by DAMA Chicago, one the oldest and most prestigious Chapters of DAMA International.

-I have personally known Catherine Nolan for more years than she likely would want to acknowledge, who, along with Barbara Morgan, edited the earlier versions of the Book.
-For many years, Cathy was instrumental in putting together the program for many of the DAMA conferences that are now known as the Enterprise Data World Conferences.
-She is a consummate data professional.
-This present conference is a derivative of the Annual DAMA Conferences that originally were sponsored and administrated by local DAMA Chapters.
+I have personally known Catherine Nolan (Allstate Insurance) for more years than she likely would want to acknowledge, who, along with Barbara Morgan (Allstate Insurance) edited the earlier versions of the Book.
+For many years, Cathy was instrumental in putting together the program for many of the DAMA conferences that are now known as the Enterprise Data World Conferences (EDW-Dataversity).
+Cathy is a consummate data professional.
+This present Enterprise Data World conference as well as the Enterprise Architecture Conference (EAC - IRM UK) are derivatives of the annual DAMA Conferences that originally were sponsored and administrated by local DAMA Chapters.

 All of the editors and I think it is safe to say, all of the contributors, are very quick to observe that this is not an exhaustive compilation of knowledge about data, but one that represents the best understanding of a practitioner’s requirements at this moment in time of publication.
 Therefore, as I mentioned above, “this is not the last version of this seminal piece of work!”

 It all started in 1975 when David Schriver, the Data Administrator for Carter Hawley Hale, a major Los Angeles department store chain of that era, called a handful of his friends around the Los Angeles area to have lunch about once a month.
 We all got together to commiserate about the sorry state of data in those days.
 (Actually, not too much has changed in that regard except now there are a lot more of us!)